MileIQ Review 2026: Good for Solo Drivers, Not Built for Teams

 Once you define your company’s regular business hours, MileIQ will automatically classify any trip taken within your normal operating hours as business and categorize trips outside of that timeframe as personal.

 For example, if you drive a taxi in the morning and evening, you can set a morning and evening shift on MileIQ.
-This means the app will auto-classify any drive recorded during those shift times as a business trip.
+The app will then auto-classify any drive recorded during those shift times as a business trip.

 How much does MileIQ cost?

-The MileIQ pricing model has a plan for individual drivers and teams.
+MileIQ has pricing plans for individual drivers and teams.

 For individuals

-MileIQ has potential to become an excellent mileage-tracking app, but with its current half-mile rule, unreliable offline mode, and 15-minute grace period, the technology impedes accurate mileage tracking and misses its spot on our list of best mileage tracking apps.
+MileIQ has the potential to become an excellent mileage-tracking app, but with its current half-mile rule, unreliable offline mode, and 15-minute grace period, it lacks the ability to track mileage accurately, and misses its spot on our list of best GPS tracking apps.

 If you want to track miles and efficiently monitor driving behavior, we recommend using Timeero.